alcharra/azure-management-tool/README.md

 2. sql-server-2
 Enter the number of your choice: 1

+Enter a new firewall rule name or press Enter to use 'MyFirewallRule':

 Adding IP to firewall rule: MyFirewallRule
 IP Range: 192.168.1.0 - 192.168.1.255
 Firewall rule 'MyFirewallRule' created/updated successfully.